 We wrote about this surreal yacht picnic experience in Singapore.
 It is excellent for lovers or a small group of people.
 Read all about it here.

 📍 11 Cove Drive, Sentosa Cove, Singapore 098497

 53. Take the children to the new KidzWorld

 Singapore Zoo launched the new KidzWorld in 2023.
 The one-hectare interactive park features a children’s experience focused on delivering world-class petting zoo, combined with a range of play and adventure activities.
 From outdoor activities like Splish Splash to playing with dogs and goats…it’s the perfect place for children and their families to interactive with animals in a safe space and learn about nature and wildlife.

 At Singapore’s largest go-kart circuit, you’ll be in for a treat.
 Get your adrenaline pumping by taking on 16 corners over a 750m track.
 The novice karts are for everyone to enjoy, which can speed up to 28km, but the more advanced karts are for driving licensed people only.

 📍1 Turf Club Avenue, Singapore 738078

 The world is your oyster at waterparks like Adventure Cove Waterpark and Wild Wild Wet.
-Make a splash and zoom down waterslides, float along the lazy river, snorkel with thousands of colourful fish, and more.
+Make a splash and zoom down waterslides, float along the lazy river, snorkel with thousands of colourful fish, and plenty more water fun.
 Certainly, one of the best things to do for all ages in Singapore.
 Find out the best waterparks here.